mstksg/inCode/copy/entries/kmeans.md

 Basically, we repeatedly say, "if this was the true cluster center, what points would be in it?".
-Then we adjust our cluster center to the center of those points at were assigned to it, updating to a better guess.
+Then we adjust our cluster center to the center of those points that were assigned to it, updating to a better guess.
 Then we repeat again.
-A simple stopping condition would be if none of the k centers move after the update step.
+A simple stopping condition would be if none of the *k* centers move after the update step.

 The algorithm leaves the assigning of the original points undefined, and it's